 The tandem design when riding with children is popular around the world, and relatively safe.
 It is worth noting that when an adult rides with a little one on the back of a long-tail cargo bike, they can’t see their child and the road safely.
 Those who prefer the speed and agility of a two-wheel cycle might prefer a long-tail cargo bike, but those advantages also come with extra risk for parents riding with infants and small children.
 Parents with older children need something larger than a long-tail for comfortable rides and commutes.

 Now let’s look at the front load design, which is featured across our line of enviable Ferla Family Cargo Bikes.
 Modeled after the ever-popular Dutch bicycles known as bakfiets, our front loader cargo bikes feature a spacious wooden box in between the two front wheels of a cargo tricycle.
 It’s a noticeably different look, feel, and experience in comparison to the long-tail cargo bikes.

-There are many advantages to a front loader design versus a long-tail design, the first and most obvious is that the former features far more cargo space.
+There are many advantages to a front load cargo tricycle design versus a long-tail design, the first and most obvious is that the former features far more cargo space.
 The built in front bucket is a spacious compartment that can fit up to four people at a time.
 The tricycle design creates a wide base, making family cycling adventures safer, more manageable, and more inclusive.
 The front loader aesthetic also adds to the experience of riding with kids, as they’re always within easy view of the parent riding.